paihari/syntropAI/documentation/04_01_ai-cloud-hub-regulator.md

 The Regulatory Arm transforms operational transparency from an afterthought into a design principle.
 It empowers AI agents to be not only effective and compliant — but also trustworthy, reviewable, and self-aware.

-In the next section, we’ll explore how these three arms come together through a working prototype of the **AI Cloud Hub**.

 ---

-**SyntropAI**: Building systemic trust into AI orchestration through memory, monitoring, and reporting.
+**SyntropAI**: Building systemic trust into AI orchestration through regulation, monitoring, and reporting.